pallix/bobkonf2023-elixir-workshop/BEFORE_WORKSHOP.md

 probably works on Windows, we did not test on it.
 If you are using Windows, you might want to install Elixir in a Linux virtual machine (virtualbox, vmware etc).

-If your operating system does not provide Elixir 1.13 or superior, you can run the [docker image](https://elixir-lang.org/install.html#docker) or install the [Nix package manager](https://elixir-lang.org/install.html#docker).
+If your operating system does not provide Elixir 1.14 or superior, you can run the [docker image](https://elixir-lang.org/install.html#docker) or install the [Nix package manager](https://elixir-lang.org/install.html#docker).
 With Nix you can get a shell with a recent Elixir version with the following command:
-`nix-shell -p elixir`.
+`nix-shell -p beam.packages.erlangR25.elixir_1_14`.

 ### Verifying the Elixir installation (mandatory)